Vyral/lee-yousef-blog/_posts/2016-12-07-2-major-news-events-affecting-the-calgary-market.md

 {% include pullquote.html %}

 The other big news—banks increasing rates—are on mortgages with longer amortization periods and all rental properties.
-Starting December 1st, all mortgages more than 25 years will cost borrowers and extra 10 basis points, and mortgages on rental properties will go up by 25 basis points, regardless of the amortization period.
+Starting December 1st, all mortgages of more than 25 years will cost borrowers an extra 10 basis points, and mortgages on rental properties will go up by 25 basis points, regardless of the amortization period.
 This will have the biggest impact on first-time buyers and investors since they typically take longer amortization periods on loans.

 If you have any questions about these newsworthy events or how they affect real estate, give me a call or send me an email.
 I’d be happy to help in any way I can.